Heat Pump Rebates for Your Home

 -

-Home improvements can be financed by leveraging the equity in your home.
+Home improvements can be also financed by leveraging the equity in your home.
 There are different ways of doing this.
 The Federal Trade Commission describes the pros and cons of loans and lines of credit in this article.
 It also explains how to watch for disreputable service.

 -

-Contact Pamela Cady, CMLP’s Energy Specialist, at pcady@concordma.gov or 978-318-3149.
+Contact Jan Aceti, CMLP's Energy Efficiency & Electrification Coordinator at jaceti@concordma.gov or 978-318-3151.